Sharaf bin Rajeh

 Sharif Sharaf bin Rajeh (شرف بن راجح; 1881–1955) was the regent of the Kingdom of Iraq from 1 April 1941 to 1 June 1941, as well as a Jordanian senator and the Emir of Taif until his death.
-He, a distant relative of the previous regent Abdullah, was appointed under Rashid Ali al-Gaylani to legitimize Golden Square control of Iraq.
+He, a distant relative of the previous regent Abd al-Ilah, was appointed under Rashid Ali al-Gaylani to legitimize Golden Square control of Iraq.

 Biography

 Sharaf bin Rajeh was born in Taif in 1881 as the heir of the emirship, in what was then Ottoman Arabia.
 He participated in the conquest of Asir against the Ottoman authorities during the Arab Revolt.
 Around the same time, he became the Emir of Taif, succeeding his father.
 He continued participation in the conflict by raiding train stations.
 He would lead the capture of Medina following the surrender of the Ottomans.
 He later moved to Iraq in 1925, where he had his son Abdelhamid Sharaf.
 In Iraq, he became the second regent.

 In 1950, he moved to Amman and served on the Jordanian senate from 1950 to 1955.
 He died in 1955.